Key takeaways:

 Separately, there have also been rare reports of Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN).
 Both of these conditions can cause blisters and peeling of the skin, mouth, or genitals.

-If you develop signs or symptoms of anaphylaxis, SJS, or TEN, contact 911 immediately or seek emergency medical attention.
+If you develop signs or symptoms of anaphylaxis, SJS, or TEN, call 911 immediately or go to the nearest ER.

 Sulfa drugs contain a chemical known as sulfonamide.
 These often include antibiotics used to prevent and treat bacterial infections.
 These medications come in formulations such as oral pills or liquids, topical products, and eye drops.
 One of the most common sulfa antibiotics is Bactrim.